Short-Term Addiction Treatment Programs

 There are a number of different types of addiction treatment programs, the majority of which exist on a spectrum.
-On the one end, there are the outpatient program; these programs see patients commuting to their treatment facilities for each day’s treatments.
-On the other hand, there are inpatient, addiction treatment programs.
+On the one end, there are the outpatient programs; these programs see patients commuting to their treatment facilities for each day’s treatments.
+On the other hand, there are addiction treatment programs where the patients stay at the facility.
 These are unanimously believed to be the most effective form of addiction treatment for a number of reasons that will be addressed below.
 However, treatment can further be broken down to short-term and long-term treatment.
 At present, let’s consider the benefits of short-term treatment and why a person might choose a short-term program over the alternatives.

 As you might expect, a short-term treatment program is an inpatient-style program that lasts for a relatively brief amount of time.
 In most cases, this means being in treatment for about a month, or four weeks.
 During this time, a patient will reside on-site within the facility, which allows a patient to participate in a much more intensive treatment regimen.
 Although the duration of the program is limited, short-term programs can entail up to six or more hours of treatment per day.
 Due to the volume of treatment in which a patient participates each day, these programs tend to have a high level of customization potential.

 Upon choosing a short-term program, an individual must first complete an initial assessment.
 This involves meeting with an intake coordinator so that the coordinator can assess the severity of the incoming patient’s addiction; once the severity of the addiction is assessed, the coordinator and patient can work together to create a personalized recovery curriculum by picking and choosing the treatments that best address the patient’s needs from the treatments that the facility offers.
 Therefore, the curricula of most patients at a facility will be somewhat different due to the extent to which they’ve been able to choose the treatments that would best help them overcome their substance abuse problems.